STEAM & Design Thinking

 The strong sense of community makes Regent more than just a great place for study.

 It’s a great place for families to get to know each other and make new friends.
 The Regent community spirit is outstanding.

 Regent has given my daughter a new start.

 This school has encouraged her to gain confidence and to express herself.
 The teachers are always available to help.
 My child has blossomed and is so heartening to see her inner wonder come out.

 Preparing students for the future, the 4th Industrial Revolution

-In Primary School, students learn through play, discovery and invention, developing their creative problem-solving skills with real-life problems, acquiring a wide array of vital technical and coding skills.
-They design prototypes with the engineering design process, learn about innovation, SMART technologies and artificial intelligence (AI), and enterprise and developer “maker” characteristics.
+In Primary School, students learn through play, discovery and invention, developing their creative problem-solving skills, acquiring a wide array of vital technical and coding skills.
+They design prototypes with the engineering design process, learn about innovation, SMART technologies and Artificial Intelligence (AI), and enterprise and developer “maker” characteristics.

 STEAM requires students to think deeply and analytically to engineer solutions to problems.
 Project-based learning and cross-curricular projects enable students to acquire wide subject knowledge and skills in different real-world contexts.
 Students learn to see the bigger and smaller picture.

-Since the beginning of time, humans have been finding ways to increase efficiency, from inventing of the wheel to Roman engineering in construction to the constant updates of modern-day apps.
-In STEAM, students use processes like Engineering Design Process to iterate their solutions, take risks and think outside of the box.
+Since the beginning of time, humans have been finding ways to increase efficiency, from the invention of the wheel to Roman engineering in construction to the constant developments in modern-day apps.
+In STEAM, students use systems like the Engineering Design Process to iterate their solutions, take risks and think outside the box.